tazama-lf/postman/README.md

 utils.setPm(pm);
 ```

-If you do not, any attempt to invoke one of the `utils` function will result in a fatal error, such as:
+If you do not, any attempt to invoke one of the `utils` functions will result in a fatal error, such as:

 ```
 There was an error in evaluating the Pre-request Script:TypeError: Cannot read properties of...